elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Interactive runs with SSH commands (e.g. kubeadm reset) not working properly due to stdin being blocked after the SSH session closed.
 - Errors when cleaning up kubernetes on destroy is now handled properly
+- Making sure to select an active master IP when joining a new node

 ### Changed